TanklesXL/gladvent/README.md

 #### New

 - `new`: create `src/aoc_<year>/day_<day>.gleam` and `input/<year>/<day>.txt` files that correspond to the specified days
-  - format: `gleam run -m gladvent new a b c ...`
+  - format: `gleam run new a b c ...`

 #### Run